matloff/des/README.md

 event type (in the machine-repair example, breakdown or repair completion).
-The row will also contain optional application-specific information, which in our call to **newsim** we have specified as the start of queueinng time of the machine and the time at which the current up time for the machine began.
-The argument **appcols** in **newsim** gives the names of these events (the names of their columns in the event set matrix), and the **appdata** argument in **schedevnt** gives the particular values of this data at the time of the call.
+The row will also contain optional application-specific information, which in our call to **newsim** we have specified as the start of queueing time of the machine and the time at which the current up time for the machine began.
+The argument **appcols** in **newsim** gives the names of these quantities (the names of their columns in the event set matrix), and the **appdata** argument in **schedevnt** gives the particular values of this data at the time of the call.